 In accordance with this guidance, the Company will record income tax related interest and penalties, if applicable, as a component of the provision for income tax expense.
-However, there were no amounts recognized for income tax related interest and penalties in the consolidated statements of operations for the years ended December 31, 2016 and 2015.
+However, there were no amounts recognized for income tax related interest and penalties in the consolidated statements of income for the years ended December 31, 2017 and 2016.